- Pioneering the development and production of wireless charging technology for the transport sector.

-HaloIPT is a technology development originally company founded by UniServices, Arup and Trans Tasman Commercialisation Fund.
+HaloIPT is a technology development company originally founded by UniServices, Arup and Trans Tasman Commercialisation Fund.
 The company – now part of Qualcomm Incorporated – is pioneering the development and production of wireless charging technology for the transport sector.

 Adapting cities for electric vehicles